edhowland/vishmail/Issues.md

 - Issues are numbers in  reverse chrono order.
 - Issue numbers are 3-4 numerals with leading zeros

+## Issue 003 - Move map_key from fnlib.vs to main.vs

 ### Issue 002: Single character output, like for h,l keys in compose add extra newline